-Linoleic acid is a primary constituent of safflower seeds, and is the component to which the oil’s cutaneous benefits are typically ascribed.
+One of the primary constituent of safflower seeds is Linoliec acid, which makes Safflower oil stand out as an ingredient.
 Safflower oil is widely ascribed to be one of the richest sources of linoleic acid.
 This agent is important in the formation of ceramides, a key component of the epidermal layer that plays a critical role in barrier function.

 Safflower oil is key to preventing trandermal water loss of the skin.

 This product helps to prevent inflammatory reactions such as burns related skin burns, hyperpigmentation burns, etc.